*Updated January 30, 2020

 As a college student preparing for the job market, there is both good and bad news.
 The good news is that more college graduates are getting employed.
-According to the Bureau of Labor Statistics, the overall unemployment rate among college graduates, age 25 and older, dropped from 2.4% in 2017 to 2.1% in 2018.
+According to the Bureau of Labor Statistics, the overall unemployment rate among college graduates, age 25 and older, dropped from 2.4 percent in 2017 to 2.1 percent in 2018.

 It is, therefore, critical for students to not only get a job, but to get the right job.
 While the sheer amount of job titles and companies to thoroughly look through can be overwhelming, Indeed can make your job search much easier.

 With over 250 million visitors each month, Indeed is a free, online job search engine that sweeps the internet and aggregates millions of job listings from different job boards and company websites from all over the world.
 Instead of searching for different job positions one by one, you can search and compare them all at once.

 With Indeed, you can post or build a resume, search, set job alerts, apply and keep track of the entire process.
 Let’s look at each feature in more detail.